CraigFoote/ca.footeware.java.texty3/README.md

 java.lang.UnsatisfiedLinkError: no libgtk-4.so.1 in java.library.path: :/usr/java/packages/lib:/usr/lib64:/lib64:/lib:/usr/lib
 ```

-So it seems the texty3 flatpak container is missing its dependency on GTK libraries.
+So it seems the texty3 flatpak container is missing its dependency on Gtk libraries.

 And that's as far as I've gotten!
 I've seen some talk of depending on libs in the host but that seems to be breaking most of the point of flatpaks - container sandboxing.
 I'll keep hacking on it and hopefully update this page.
 If you're reading this and have any ideas please open an issue and describe it.
 Open source rocks.

 ## Debugging